qadenz/qadenz.github.io/pages/docs.md

 5. If an exception is caught, capture a screenshot of the application under test.
 6. Re-throw the exception to stop execution of the test.

-All `WebInspector` commands that involve a single target element also include an Explicit Wait during `WebElement` initializationfor the visibility of the target element to be `true`.
+All `WebInspector` commands that involve a single target element also include an Explicit Wait during `WebElement` initialization for the visibility of the target element to be `true`.
 Commands that involve a `List<WebElement>` do not include an Explicit Wait.

 ## Constructors & Loggers